tundeloper/Tobams/README.md

 ## Features
   - Responsive image slider <!-- removed in the deployed version -->
   - Display of images with corresponding text
-  - Auto-play and manual navigation
+  - Auto-play and manual navigation  <!-- Navigate to /recipe_details mnually to see the detals page -->

 ## Technologies Used